 Sovereignty of a State in the Cyberspace: Cyber Sovereignty

-Role of state sovereignty is widely discussed in the frames of scientific literature, so it led to the spread of the term “cyber sovereignty”, which, however, has not been consistently defined so far.
-If cyber sovereignty is an incomprehensible notion in general, which is often used in the cyberspace connected with the role and independence of the state, so the sovereignty itself is an clearly defined notion in the International law.
+The role of state sovereignty is widely discussed in the frames of scientific literature, so it led to the spread of the term “cyber sovereignty”, which, however, has not been consistently defined so far.
+If cyber sovereignty is an incomprehensible notion in general, which is often used in the cyberspace connected with the role and independence of the state, so the sovereignty itself is a clearly defined notion in the International law.
 It originates from the treaty of Westphalia, in 1648, by which the state is regarded as an institution with sovereignty over its territories and internal affairs, in which other states cannot interfere.
 Nonetheless, the transboundary nature of the cyberspace harbors doubts about the sovereignty of the state and, so a question arises: is it allowed and can this principle of International law be used in the cyberspace?

 In 2013, the United Nations Group of Governmental Experts (UN GGE) came to a conclusion that International law, including state sovereignty, is applicable in the cyberspace.
 It supposes that the law about armed warfare is applicable in the cyberspace, and all rights and obligations under the principle of sovereignty as well.
 The argument of UN GGE is based on the fact that cyberspace does not exist without physical infrastructures and that these infrastructures are subjected to the national jurisdictions of the states.
 However, this decision does not eliminate the problem of legal regulation of cyberspace.
 On one hand, cyberspace depends on physical infrastructures under territorial principles, on the other hand, cyber activity cannot be restricted within the country or connected to the territory because of the interdependence of cyberspace.